What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 Universal Studios Hollywood

 Located in the San Fernando Valley, Universal Studios Hollywood is one of L.A.’s most famous attractions for movie buffs.
-The sprawling theme park and film studio is a perfect spot to spend a day on your Southern California road trip if you’re traveling with the kids in tow.
+We think this sprawling theme park and film studio is a perfect spot to spend a day on your Southern California road trip if you’re traveling with the kids in tow.

 Universal Studios Hollywood